JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v2/account/account_email_exist.md

-# as a user I cannot register to create an account with a existing email
+# As a user I cannot register to create an account with an existing email
 ```mermaid
 sequenceDiagram
     actor User